jaredwelch1/CapstoneI/documentation/document.md

 - (3) Using cosine similarity or Euclidean distance, similarity will be measure between articles.
 Those more similar will be grouped closer, less similar further.

 - (4) Once the entire set of articles is measured and positioned relative to other articles, areas of highest density should naturally occur, indicating similar articles in that area.
-Using KNN-like measurement, and training datasets pre-determined for some topic, the clusters will be classified and identified as representative of those pre-determined topics.
+Then examination and labeling of clusters will occur

 - (5) Using this model, repeated training can be supplied to improve it, and as users submit articles, their submitted articles can be classified and described, then utilized back into the model to improve it as well.